cvilsmeier/sqinn-go/README.md

 ### Only one active statement at a time

 A Sqinn instance allows only one active statement at a time.
-A statement is /active/ from the time it is prepared until it is finalized.
+A statement is *active* from the time it is prepared until it is finalized.
 Before preparing a new statement, you have to finalize the current statement first, otherwise Sqinn will respond with an error.